Usmanbabar583/RAG-Course-Notes/Chunking Notes.md

-Chunking in RAG Systems
+**Chunking in RAG Systems**

-Chunking → Breaking longer text documents from the knowledge base into smaller, more manageable text chunks.
-This process allows LLMs (Large Language Models) to efficiently process and retrieve relevant information by staying within their token or context window limits.
+Chunking -> Breaking longer text documents from the knowledge base into smaller, more manageable text chunks.
+This process allow llms to efficiently process and retrieve relevant information by staying within their token or context window limits.

-Why Chunking?
+**Why Chunking?**

 Many embedding models have limits for the amount of text they can embed into vectors.